bacharakis/learning-open-source/_articles/stepping-into-opensource/licensing.md

 ### {{ site.video }} Watch: How Does the Commons Work?

-In Licenses are also about enabling use, and that Creative Commons is a fantastic example of that philosophy in action:
+Licenses are also about enabling use, and Creative Commons is a fantastic example of that philosophy in action:

 >"A Creative Commons (CC) license is one of several public copyright licenses that enable the free distribution of an otherwise copyrighted work.
 A CC license is used when an author wants to give people the right to share, use, and build upon a work that they have created." - [Creative Commons - Wikipedia](https://en.wikipedia.org/wiki/Creative_Commons_license)